Morris B. Abram

 Morris Berthold Abram (June 19, 1918 – March 16, 2000) was an American lawyer, civil rights activist, and for two years president of Brandeis University.
-In 1953 he successfully sought the Democratic nomination for Congress from the Fifth District in Georgia, urging the desegregation of schools, but lost the election in 1954.

 Abram is best remembered as a civil rights attorney who successfully waged a fourteen-year struggle, from 1949 to 1963, to end a Georgia electoral rule that effectively gave disproportionate weight in primary elections to whites at the expense of blacks.
 He briefed Attorney General Robert Kennedy, who successfully argued against the rule before the U.S. Supreme Court; it was struck down in 1963, with the court finding that "within a given constituency there can be room for but one constitutional rule – one voter, one vote."

 Biography

 Early life and career

 Abram was born into a Jewish family, the son of Sam Abram, a Romanian immigrant who came to America in 1904.
 His mother, Irene Cohen, was born into a German Jewish family that first settled in Philadelphia in 1848.
 He grew up in the small town of Fitzgerald, Georgia and attended the University of Georgia, where he excelled academically.
 At UGA, he was a member of the Phi Kappa Literary Society and graduated according to one source with the highest grade-point average in the school's history.
 Abram then earned a J.D. degree from the University of Chicago Law School.
 Although he was forced to delay a Rhodes scholarship because of the Second World War, he later earned a master's degree from Oxford University.